-San Jacinto Peak via Fuller Ridge Trail is a 15 mile lightly trafficked out and back trail located near Idyllwild, CA that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, camping, and cross country skiing and is accessible from June until October.
+San Jacinto Peak via Fuller Ridge Trail is a 14.6 mile lightly trafficked out and back trail located near Idyllwild, CA that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible from June until October.

 cross country skiing

 can I take my dog

 Great Hike!
 I'll do this hike any day.

 My new favorite hike in the San Jacinto area.
 What I especially like about this one is that there are great views in every direction - San Jacinto to the east, Coachella Valley to the north, and Orange and San Diego counties to the South and West.
 There are also great views of San Gorgonio and Baldy on occasion as well.
 We hiked just the first 4 or so miles, and even the first 2 miles give you all the views described above.
 I would definitely recommend this even if you have no plans to climb all the way to the top of San Jacinto.

 One of the best hikes I've ever done.
 Nothing but pure goodness.